anidh/YOLOv3-PyTorch/README.md

  ```sh
 python3 main.py
 ```
-This will output the mAP scores for the two classes.
+This will output the mAP scores for the two classes and also save the result in the mAP\output folder.